Utah National Guard aids Utah County authorities in search and rescue efforts

 |0

-This work, Utah National Guard aids Utah County authorities in search and rescue efforts [Image 26 of 26], by SSG Jordan Hack, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Utah National Guard aids Utah County authorities in search and rescue efforts, by SSG Jordan Hack, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT